 Big Sur River Gorge is one of the big draws at Pfeiffer Big Sur State Park, facilitating a romp to a swimming hole in the wilds of Big Sur.
 An unmaintained trail connects the park’s campground to a inviting pool of clear river water in a granite-walled gorge.
-There are multiple river crossings along the way for a rock-hopping hike of half a mile round trip.
+Multiple river crossings along the way make for a rock-hopping hike of half a mile round trip.
 Persistent adventurers can continue above the swimming hole to more cascades, boulders, and pools in the Big Sur River Gorge.

 The trail to Big Sur River Gorge starts between sites 111 and 112 at the northeast end of Pfeiffer Big Sur State Park Campground.
 Those who are not staying at a campsite can begin from Day Use Lot 3 and set out up Gorge Trail.
 A note for those starting outside the campground, a bridge shown on park maps, connecting the Gorge Trail with the loop road at the northeast end of the campground, has been removed.
 Hike past the old bridge abutments and continue along the left side of the river to reach the gorge.

 From the trailhead within the campground, things start off easy enough.
 A wide trail leads up to the Big Sur River where the trail abruptly stops.
 Now the adventure begins.
 Only unmaintained paths perservere from this point on, allowing you to make your own way up the gorge.
 A route along the right side of the river goes much of the way.
 At one point, this path climbs about fifty feet above the water over boulders and fallen trees.
 Wade or boulder-hop across the river to the left bank when it feels appropriate.
 Another path goes along that shore.
 You will likely make your final approach to the pool from the left bank of the river.
 As long as you keep heading upstream, you will eventually reach the big pool (it’s not like you can take a wrong turn inside the gorge).